-- Following the procedures outlined by Chamberlain et al. (in press), bleaching of each Late Holocene-aged sample was classified by its minimum residual dose, defined as the residual dose minus 1σ uncertainty.
+305 uncertainty on the residual doses.
+The bleaching of each Late Holocene-aged sample was classified by its minimum residual dose, defined as the residual dose minus 1σ uncertainty.
+This means that some samples classified as well bleached may have possessed small residual doses.
 Sand isolated from mouth bar and overbank deposits ranged from well- to heterogeneously-bleached for both depositional environments (Fig. 4).
-This was indicated by residual doses, calculated as $D{e,CAM} - D{e,bootMAM}$, ranging from zero to 2 Gy (and a single estimate of greater than 3 Gy).
-These values correspond to residual ages estimated to be in the range of 0 - 1 ka.
-Mouth bar deposits had a smaller proportion of well-bleached sand samples (29%), while overbank deposits - contained a greater proportion of well-bleached sand samples (48%).
+This was indicated by residual doses, calculated as De,CAM - De,bootMAM, ranging from zero to 2 Gy (and a single estimate of greater than 3 Gy).
+These 310 values correspond to residual ages estimated to be in the range of 0 - 1 ka.
+Mouth bar deposits had a smaller proportion of well-bleached sand samples (29%), while overbank deposits contained a greater proportion of well-bleached sand samples (29%).
 Bleaching was more complete for samples with paleodoses less than about 2.3 Gy (Fig. 4).
-Above 2.7 Gy, mouth bar sand was found to be heterogeneouslybleached with considerable (>0.5 Gy) residual doses, while overbank sand of similar D_e s ranged from well to heterogeneously bleached (Fig. 4).
+Above 2.7 Gy, mouth bar sand was found to be heterogeneously-bleached with considerable (>0.5 Gy)

+residual doses, while overbank sand of similar $D_e$ s ranged from well to heterogeneously bleached (Fig. 4).

-265 4.3 Bleaching by grain size
+4.3 Bleaching by grain size

 Among all samples, we observed a trend of increasing residual dose with increasing median grain size (Fig. 5), suggesting that coarser sand may be the least likely grain size to be completely bleached in this system.
 Still, each sand grain size fraction also contains some well-bleached samples, indicating that sand grains of all investigated sizes could be bleached prior to preservation.
-As discussed above, the 180-250 μm fraction of the river bedload

-- 270 sample (BCU2 I-6) yielded an exceptionally high residual dose of more than 10 Gy.
+As discussed above, the 180-250 μm fraction of the river bedload sample (BCU2 I-6) yielded an exceptionally high residual dose of more than 10 Gy.
 While results for this grain size fraction fit the observed trend of bleaching degree with grain size, they are informed by only one sample of sediment that was still in-transit in the river channel when captured and may not be representative of bleaching of these coarser grains, both moving in the channel and preserved in the stratigraphic record (e.g., Jain et al., 2004).
-For these reasons, we caution against over-interpreting the results of BCU2 I-6, and the coarser fraction of the modern river - bedload sample is omitted from Fig. 5.
+For these reasons, we caution against over-interpreting the results of BCU2 I-6, and the coarser fraction of the modern river bedload sample is omitted from Fig. 5.